ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 ## 3.0 Technical Assumptions

-* Dataclasses are used to provide structure where required
+* Data classes are used to provide structure where required
-* All dataclass datasets are immutable upon creation
+* All data class datasets are immutable upon creation
 * Missing/null values are not adjusted (they are placed in the output dataset 'as-is' regardless of calculations)
 * Uses built-in python libraries only